AccelByte/lootbox-roll-function-grpc-plugin-server-python/README.md

 6. Create a user for testing.
 Keep the `Username` and `Password`.

-7. Set the necessary environment variables in [.env.example](demo/cli/.env.example) and run the [Makefile](Makefile) CLI command.
+7. Make a `.env` file under `demo/cli` and set the necessary environment variables in [.env.example](demo/cli/.env.example) then run the [Makefile](Makefile) CLI command.
 The CLI will set up the necessary configuration and then give you instructions on how to configure platform service.
 If successful, the word `[SUCCESS]` will be print out in the terminal.

    ```
    AB_BASE_URL='https://demo.accelbyte.io'